olpeh/olpeh.github.io/_posts/2021-02-16-the-ninety-ninety-rule.md

 ## Foreword

-You may have heard about the ninety-ninety rule in software engireening.
-This post intorduces my variation of the rule.
+You probably have heard about the ninety-ninety rule in software engireening.
+This post introduces my variation of the rule.

 The point of this blog post is not to scare you, but rather to help you understand why estimation is difficult and often fails.
-You may need to update your mental model for estimations.
+You may need to update your mental model for estimations because it's too easy to not consider all the non-coding related work in estimations.
 Unless you are a seasoned developer with lots of experience in estimating, my advice is to try to stay away from estimating if you can.

 ## The First Thing You Should Learn About Estimations